8-K Filings

 Current event signals from material events filed by US public companies.

 Every week, we scan SEC EDGAR for new 8-K filings across 8,000+ publicly traded companies.
-Unlike 10-K and 10-Q filings, 8-Ks are event-driven—companies must file within 4 business days of a material event.
+Unlike 10-K and 10-Q filings, 8-Ks are event-driven — companies must file within 4 business days of a material event.
+Because material events happen constantly, 8-Ks are our highest-volume SEC signal and often the first public disclosure of breaking corporate news.

 Each filing is classified into one or more of 70+ event subtypes using a model we've fine-tuned specifically for SEC document analysis.
-Because 8-Ks capture discrete events rather than comprehensive annual/quarterly narratives, they typically produce 1-3 highly focused signals per filing.
+Because 8-Ks capture discrete events rather than comprehensive annual narratives, they typically produce 1-3 highly focused signals per filing.

-Available Subtypes
+Available Subtypes (70+)

 | Subtype Enum | Description |